Melvins: Musical style and influences

 The Melvins have been variously described as a sludge metal, grunge, experimental rock, alternative metal, and alternative rock band.
 Other genres the band has explored include noise rock, stoner rock, doom metal, dark ambient, noise, jazz-rock, avant-garde music, electroacoustic music, and punk country.
-Initially starting out as a hardcore punk act, their sound eventually started to incorporate such influences as Flipper, Black Flag, Gang of Four, David Bowie, Roxy Music, the Fugs, Swans, Public Image Ltd, Meat Puppets, Venom, Miles Davis, and the Who.
+Initially starting out as a hardcore punk act, their sound eventually started to incorporate such influences as Flipper, Black Flag, Gang of Four, Blue Cheer, MC5, the Stooges, Pink Fairies, Budgie, Motörhead, Cheap Trick, Alice Cooper, David Bowie, Roxy Music, the Fugs, Swans, Public Image Ltd, Meat Puppets, Venom, Miles Davis, and the Who.

 Since the 1990s, the band has occasionally touched on electronic music, as on Prick (1994), Colossus of Destiny (1998), Pigs of the Roman Empire (2004) – the latter a collaboration with dark ambient pioneer Lustmord, and Throbbing Jazz Gristle Funk Hits (2023).
 Though the band are often compared to Black Sabbath, Buzzo has stated that his guitar playing is more influenced by Black Flag.

 Legacy

 Melvins' sludgy sound was an influence on grunge music, including bands such as Nirvana, Soundgarden, Green River, and many other bands from Seattle.
 They have also influenced artists outside the grunge scene, including Tool, Mike Patton of Mr. Bungle and Faith No More, Boris (who took their name from the title of a Melvins song), Pig Destroyer, Helmet, Full of Hell, Corey Taylor of Slipknot, Sleep, Earth, Sunn O))), Lamb of God, Mastodon, Neurosis, High on Fire, Baroness, Eyehategod and Isis.
 AllMusic wrote "their ability to combine punk with a strong Black Sabbath influence had a major impact on everything from grunge to alternative metal to doom metal and stoner rock."
 In 2017, Metal Injection ranked Melvins at number 2 on their list of "10 Heaviest Grunge Bands".
+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".